-The Regional Transit Authority is considering a new possible Regional Transit Plan.
+The Regional Transit Authority is considering a new possible Regional Transit Plan and wants your feedback!

 A team led by Wayne County Executive Warren Evans has spent the past year listening to people’s feedback, concerns, and complaints about the Regional Transit Plan that was adopted by the RTA in 2016, but never funded.
 They worked hard with a professional planning team from HNTB to address as many of those concerns as possible in shaping this new plan.